Middle-aged P-plater allegedly busted drink driving

 A middle-aged P-plater has landed himself in hot water after he was allegedly caught drink driving.

-The 38-year-old allegedly blew over the no alcohol limit allowed, returning a reading of 0.036 per cent.
+The 38-year-old allegedly blew over the no alcohol limit, returning a reading of 0.036 per cent.

 He will face Dalby Magistrates Court on February 23.